-We’ve compiled this article to help explain the things you need to know, as well as the gear and bait you’ll need to have to get started bass fishing.
+I’ve compiled this article with my top 10 bass fishing tips to help explain the things you need to know, as well as the gear and bait you’ll need to have to get started.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.

 Being a successful fisherman or woman is all about having the right gear for the type of fish you’re going after.
 When it comes to bass, you’ll need a heavy rod to handle the intense fight you’ll get from both largemouth and smallmouth bass.
 If you’re mostly unfamiliar with fishing, I recommend starting out with a spincast rod and reel combo.

 A spincast rod and reel is very easy to use and eliminates many frustrating things associated with other types of rods and reels, allowing you to focus on casting where you need to and reeling in your catch without issue.
 There are a number of spincast combos on the market and you can typically purchase a good rod and reel combo for well under $50 in most cases.

 Try to get a rod at least 6 feet long and comes with a reel with a fishing line on the spool.
 Make sure your rod is medium power as you want to avoid any type of rod that might be too light to handle a large bass.

 If you’re brand new to fishing, I encourage you to use live baits like minnows, worms, crickets or something similar.
 Using live baits will allow you to take the guesswork out of lure selection and let you focus more on finding the right location to fish and picking out the right spots to cast your hook.